veracity/veracity-documentation/sections/customerservices/accesshub2.md

 The Home page shows you an overview of data related to your company account and offers quick access to popular actions.

 ## Admin roles
 What you can do in VAH depends on your admin role, and Veracity offers several admin roles to facilitate granular access control and distributed management.
+Tenant Admins can add and remove admins in the **Admins** page, and they can grant admin roles only to already existing users in a tenant.

 ### Tenant Admin
 * Has full control over the entire tenant and all available actions.

 ### User admin
 * Can add new users to the tenant, approve pending access requests, and remove users from the tenant.
-* This role does not influence the behavior of applications connected to the tenant.
+* This role has no rights to manage user groups or users' and groups' access to applications (licenses).

 ### Application admin
-* Local to specific applications within a tenant.
+* Can manage applications that Tenant Admin has assigned to them.
-* Can add or remove members from an application, view, add, and delete licenses and change application configuration.
+* Can add or remove members from an application, view, add, and delete licenses (access to applications) and change application configuration.

 **Note that**:
-* The application admin page is only editable by a tenant admin if the application is Veracity managed or legacy, if not then there will be a button Manage in application where the Add application admin button should be.
+* For applications fully managed by Veracity, this role is granted through Veracity Access Hub.
+* For hybrid access control and complex access models applications, this roles is granted within the application itself.

 ### Group admin
-* Local to specific groups within a tenant.
+* Can manage groups that Tenant Admin has assigned to them.
-* Can add or remove members from a group.
+* Can add or remove members from a group provided these users are already tenant members.

 ## Users
 To manage users, go to the **Users** page.
 You will see a list containing all the users in your company account.
 To find a user, type their name or email in the search box.